 The Council was established by the Trustees of the Nuffield Foundation in 1991, and since 1994 it has been funded jointly by the Nuffield Foundation, the Medical Research Council and the Wellcome Trust.

-The funding structure is on a five year rolling system, designed to allow the Council and its secretariat some flexibility to plan future work while maintaining intellectual independence and giving adequate financial stability.
+The funding structure is on a five year rolling system, designed to allow the Council and the Executive some flexibility to plan future work while maintaining intellectual independence and giving adequate financial stability.

 Following the satisfactory completion of a strategic review that the Council undertook in the early part of 2012, the Council’s funding has been agreed to the end of 2016.
 Download the Council’s Strategic Plan for the period 2012-2016.